 Kang Hoon-sik Pushes for Canadian Submarine Contract, Promises 430,000 Jobs by 2044

-By Kim Bongcheol Posted : June 3, 2026, 19:39 Updated : June 3, 2026, 19:39
+By Kim Bongcheol Posted : June 3, 2026, 20:45 Updated : June 3, 2026, 20:45

-Kang Hoon-sik, special envoy for strategic economic cooperation, poses for a photo at the MOU signing ceremony between Hanwha Ocean, Hanwha Aerospace, the Automotive Parts Manufacturers' Association (APMA), and Algoma Steel in Canada on June 1.
+Kang Hoon-sik, special envoy for strategic economic cooperation, poses for a commemorative photo at the MOU signing ceremony between Hanwha Ocean, Hanwha Aerospace, the Automotive Parts Manufacturers' Association (APMA), and Algoma Steel in Canada on June 1.
 [Photo=Yonhap News]

-Kang noted that this was their third meeting and both he and Blanchard agreed that the ongoing communication between the two countries' chief of staffs is a sign of rapidly improving bilateral relations.
+Kang noted that this was their third meeting, and both he and Blanchard agreed that the ongoing communication between the two countries' offices is a testament to the strengthening relationship.

-Kang also visited the Canadian Senate, where he met with Marty Deacon, Chair of the National Security, Defence, and Veterans Affairs Committee, and three other senators.
-He explained how their proposed industrial cooperation, linked to the submarine project, could bring significant economic benefits to Canada and requested parliamentary interest and support for the submarine bid.
+He also visited the Canadian Senate, where he met with Marty Deacon, Chair of the National Security, Defence, and Veterans Affairs Committee, and three other senators.
+Kang explained the economic benefits of linking energy resource cooperation with the submarine project and requested parliamentary support for the bid.

-He emphasized that 'Team Korea' could contribute to job creation and economic revitalization in Ontario, the heart of manufacturing.
+Kang emphasized that 'Team Korea' could contribute to job creation and economic revitalization in Ontario, the heart of manufacturing.

 In a meeting with Minister of Industry Mélanie Joly, he highlighted that the agreement between Hanwha, APMA, and Algoma is equivalent to establishing a new automotive plant in Canada.